falves10/HF_Calibration_Unit_Test/README.md

 ----> int runs = {22798};

-The "run number" cab be identified in the root file name that one intends to run over like this: QIE10testing_1000022798_7.root
+The "run number" can be identified in the root file name that one intends to run over like this: QIE10testing_1000022798_7.root

 Then, if you want the plots be saved in other formats just add it as was added for the PDF format.